wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-create-upload-vhd-windows-server.md

 2. Type:
 	      `Get-AzurePublishSettingsFile`.

 3. A browser window opens and prompts you to download a .publishsettings file.
-It contains information and a certificate for your Microsoft Azure subscription.
+It contains information and a certificate for your Windows Azure subscription.

 	![Browser download page](./media/virtual-machines-create-upload-vhd-windows-server/Browser_download_GetPublishSettingsFile.png)